rtm-rs/rtm-rs.github.io/source/content/docs/sql/introduction.md

 top = false
 +++

-ROM supports SQL databases via the <mark>rom-sql</mark> adapter which augments and enhances `Relation`. <mark>rom-sql</mark> supports a sql-specific query DSL and association macros that simplify constructing joins and exposes the flexibility & power of the RDMS to relation users.
+RTM supports SQL databases via the <mark>rom-sql</mark> adapter which augments and enhances `Relation`. <mark>rom-sql</mark> supports a sql-specific query DSL and association macros that simplify constructing joins and exposes the flexibility & power of the RDMS to relation users.

-Direct interactions between the database and ROM happen through the use of the excellent [Sequel](http://sequel.jeremyevans.net/) gem by Jeremy Evans.
+Direct interactions between the database and RTM happen through the use of the excellent [Sequel](http://sequel.jeremyevans.net/) gem by Jeremy Evans.
-However, Sequel is an implementation detail of ROM and as such should not be relied upon for functionality.
+However, Sequel is an implementation detail of RTM and as such should not be relied upon for functionality.
 If <mark>rom-sql</mark> is missing functionality that can be accomplished in Sequel then please leave a report in our [issue tracker](https://github.com/taqtiqa/ramets.org/issues).